JeffHing/angular-cabinet/README.md

 The cabinetDirective identifies the element as a cabinet which contains one or more drawer directives.
-It is responsible for coordinating which drawers should be opened or closed based upon the open states of the drawers and the specified options.
+It is responsible for coordinating which drawers should be opened or closed based upon the open states of the drawers and the applied options.
 For applying CSS rules, it adds the 'cabinet' class to the element.

 ```html